brokenricefilms/calculatorOnIOS/README.md

 - [ ] javacript

-* I have no idea what I am doing
+* I have no idea what I am doing, so Hack it.